 Proof: If you believe that the definition of disability encompasses your illness or medical condition, you must provide proof of the medical condition and support your claim with evidence demonstratives how the condition prohibits you from performing the material duties of your job.

-Support: You must collect data that shows the extent of your symptoms and how they impact your ability to work.
-Starting a journal of your medical visits, symptoms, and other information can help.
+Support: You must collect data that show the extent of your symptoms and how they impact your ability to work.
+Starting a journal of your medical visits, symptoms and other information can help.
 In addition to collecting data, your doctor may also need to write a letter describing your condition and explaining how it impacts your ability to work.

 THE DISABILITY CLAIMS PROCESS